zxd-octopus/ECR/README.md

-# This is the implementation for the Recsys 2024 paper: Towards Empathetic Conversational Recommender System
+#The implementation for the Recsys 2024 paper: Towards Empathetic Conversational Recommender System

 ## Requirements